noahmoss/TigerTalk/README.md

 The server should now be available at http://127.0.0.1/5000.

 In case of the error 'ModuleNotFoundError: No module named 'webpack_loader', install django-webpack-loader via pip, and restart the server.

-Any changes to the ReactJS components must be bundled before being available to Django.
-Run the following command:

-	node_modules/.bin/webpack --config webpack.config.js

 Any changes to the data models must be migrated before becoming visible.
 Run the following commands, prefixed by "honcho run" if using honcho: